Trips

 Youth Trips

-These trips will run twice yearly:
+These trips will run 3 times each year:

-June (end of S5)
+Mid-June (end of S5)

-October (start of S6)
+Mid-October (start of S6)

 The players will assist the coaches, helping to set up and demonstrate the football sessions, and integrate with the young Rwandan players